Workers Comp Pre Settlement Funding

 If you’ve been seriously injured, are currently involved in a drawn-out legal fight, have retained a contingent-fee attorney, have strong liability against a sufficiently insured defendant and you’re in a financial bind because it’s taking forever to settle your case but you could really use some of your future settlement money now, we can help you.

-NOTE: We DO NOT offer funding on Federal Workers Comp; State only.
+NOTE: We only offer funding on State Workers Comp; not Federal.

 Give us a call at 1-877-932-2628 or simply complete an online application to get the ball rolling now.